-It is particularly open to the students and staff of the College as well as the St.Mary's College Higher Secondary School as well as the High School.
+It is particularly open to the students and staff of the College as well as the St. Mary's College Higher Secondary School.

 Any profit arising out of its business is ploughed back to the business.
 Besides books and stationery, the stall stocks snacks and refreshments as well.